stella-007/DTGHAT/README.md

 - [License](#license)

 # Data description
+If you would like to run our program, the dataset can be downloaded via this link:链接: https://pan.baidu.com/s/1b17T4NmUDUdZPA6tjN0Pbw?pwd=cb29 提取码: cb29
 | File name  | Description |
 | ------------- | ------------- |
 | drugs_node.csv    | drugs name file  |